zgoda/flask-rollup/docs/index.rst

       init  Initialise Rollup environment
       run   Run Rollup and generate all registered bundles

-Running ``flask rollup init`` will create bare bones Javascript project control file ``package.json``, install Rollup and all required plugins and finally create generic Rolup configuration file in ``rollup.config.js``.
-All these artifacts are generated in current working directory so these commands may be safely tested outside application code tree.
+Running ``flask rollup init`` will create bare bones Javascript project control file ``package.json``, install Rollup and all required plugins and finally create generic Rollup configuration file in ``rollup.config.js``.
+All these artifacts are generated in current working directory so these commands may be safely tested outside of application code tree.

-``init`` command takes optional flag ``--babel`` which signals if `Babel transpiler`_ should also be installed along with other plugins.
-This is important if you want your Javascript code to be transpiled down to ES6 and allows you to write it using features from any newer published version, like object spread operator from ES9.
+``init`` command takes optional flag ``--babel`` which signals if `Babel transpiler`_ should also be installed along with related plugins.
+This is important if you want your Javascript code to be transpiled down to ES6 and allows you to write it using features from any newer or experimental ES version, like `spread operator for object literals`_ from ES9 that's still marked as *experimental* with `CanIUse`_.
 With this option enabled, a bare bones Babel configuration file will be written as ``babel.config.json``.
-This configuration will include only options related to transpilation to target version so you can freely modify it.
+This configuration will include only options related to transpilation to target ES version so you can freely modify it to include other Babel options.

 Once initialisation is done, the extension does not modify anything in Javascript environment so all updates to packages have to be processed *the Javascript way* (eg. with ``npm i -D rollup-plugin-something-fancy`` and then adding it to Rollup pipeline in ``rollup.config.js``).